 Replace any helmet if you crash.
 Impact crushes some of the foam, although the damage may not be visible.
 Helmets work so well that you need to examine them for marks or dents to know if you hit.
-Most manufacturers recommend replacement after five years.
+Most manufacturers recommend replacement after five years, but research has shown that unless crashed they perform well much longer than that.
 We think that depends on usage, and many helmets given reasonable care are good for longer than that.
 But if your helmet was made before 1990, it's time to replace it.
 Replace the buckle if it cracks or a piece breaks off.
 No one requires you to replace your helmet, so give it some individual thought.

 When Must I Replace a Helmet?

-The ASTM standards for biking and inline skating are identical.
-But aggressive skating and skateboard helmets have their own ASTM standard, designed for multiple hits with lesser impact severity.
-Those helmets may not handle bicycle impacts.
-Do not use a skate helmet for bicycling unless it has a CPSC sticker certifying that it meets the CPSC bicycle helmet standard!
+The ASTM standard for biking includes inline skating.
+But extreme, trick, aggressive skating and skateboard helmets should meet ASTM F1492, tested with multiple hits and lesser impact severity.
+Those helmets may not handle bicycling impacts.
+Do not use a skate helmet for bicycling unless it has a CPSC sticker inside!
+The best skate helmets are dual-certified to F1492 and the CPSC bicycle helmet standard.